rwijtvliet/maptra/README.md

 ### Map material

 If you want to include roads, rivers, areas, etc. in your map, you'll need to get some shape files.
 The [OSMaxx website](https://osmaxx.hsr.ch) is a great resource for this, as it's free and versatile.
-You can select the area you are interested in; select the 'Esri Shapefile' in 'WGS 84' coordinate system.
+You can select the area you are interested in; select the 'Esri Shapefile' in 'WGS 84' coordinate system (aka `epsg:4326`).
 Pick the detail level you want, and keep in mind the dataset can get pretty large for the 'full detail' option.

 ### Knowledge about projections

 When creating a visualization, you'll need to pick a crs (coordinate reference system).
 There are many to choose from, but not all work for every geographical area.
 A good resource is the website [epsg.io](https://epsg.io/).
-By default, `Visualization` uses the Mercator projection (aka 'epsg:3395'), which keeps north/south lines vertical and east/west lines horizontal anywhere on the map.
+By default, `Visualization` uses the Mercator projection (aka `epsg:3395`), which keeps north/south lines vertical and east/west lines horizontal anywhere on the map.
 It's good enough for small geographic areas, especially those that don't have a large latitude (i.e., north-south) span and are not near the poles.

 Here a quick comparison that shows the mercator distortion is minor on a map spanning 300 km, but becomes quite noticable on one spanning 3000 km.
 It is compared to the crs 'epsg:5243' that is more suitable for europe: